downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-eclipse-mars-windows.md

 > Take note of this as you will need it in the next step.

+If you do not have Java installed on your system.
+Check following post which details [how to install a Java Development Kit on Windows 10]({{ site.url }}/download-install-jdk-8-windows.html).

 ## Step #2: Download

 Head over to the [Eclipse Mars 2 Packages](https://www.eclipse.org/downloads/packages/release/mars/2){:target="_blank"} download page.